rcarrata/rcarrata.github.io/_posts/2020-10-23-ocp4_shard_same_node.md

 ---
 layout: single
-title: Multiple Route Shardings in the same node in a On-Premise OpenShift 4
+title: Multiple Route Shardings in the Same Node in an On-Premise OpenShift 4
 date: 2020-10-23
 type: post
 published: true